Low Sodium Tuna Salad Recipe (No Salt Added)

 - Bell Pepper

 - Greek Yogurt – make sure it’s plain and unsweetened!
-You can use a fat free Greek yogurt like this one (it’s our favorite!) or a full fat yogurt too.
-A healthier, lower-sodium swap
+You can use a fat free Greek yogurt (it’s our favorite!) or a full fat yogurt too.
+A healthier, lower-sodium swap for sour cream or mayo.

 - Onion Powder: adds a delicious and savory flavor to this dish as well, and the onion powder pairs nicely with the tuna.